Longitudinal Network Models and Permutation-Uniform Markov Chains: Introduction

 (as long as we take $0 \log 0 \coloneqq 0$) \autocite[Eq.~3.2.5]{Kuchler:1997vo}.

-Discrete-\abbr{dkp}-type results offer a way to fend off $N_t$'s dimensional onslaught.
-Among the earliest such results in the literature were \textcites[§~IV.3]{Gani:1955gp}{Gani:1956ip}.
-In the former, \citeauthor{Gani:1955gp} assumed that $\St$ is finite, $\Theta$ is a set of scalars in $\R$, and that every transition matrix $P_\theta \in \mathscr{P}$ has a stationary distribution\footnote{ \Textcite{Gani:1956ip} assumed that the Markov chain has a single, irreducible, closed subset of states.
-A Markov chain on a finite state space with a single, irreducible, closed subset of states has a unique stationary distribution \autocite[Ch.~2]{hps-stoch}. } and is differentiable with respect to $\theta$.\footnote{ Differentiability with respect to $\theta$ is not essential.
-It can be dropped by fixing some $\theta_0 \in \Theta$ and applying the factorization theorem to $L^t_{\theta, X_0} / L^t_{\theta_0, X_0}$ rather than to $L^t_{\theta, X_0}$. } He concluded (in slightly different language) that $X$'s finite-sample joint \abbr{pmf} admits a one-dimensional statistic sufficient for $\theta$ if and only if $\mathscr{P}$ is an \abbr{mef}.
+Discrete-\abbr{DKP}-type results offer a way to fend off $N_t$'s dimensional onslaught.
+In other words, \abbr{MEF}s afford greater scope for data compression than \abbr{CEF}s.
+Among the earliest such results in the literature were \textcites[§~\RN{4}.3]{Gani:1955gp}{Gani:1956ip}.
+In the former, \citeauthor{Gani:1955gp} assumed that $\St$ is finite, $\Theta$ is a set of scalars in $\R$, and that every transition matrix $P_\theta \in \mathscr{P}$ has a stationary distribution \autocite[fn.~9 on \pno~15]{Schwartz2021} and is differentiable with respect to $\theta$ \autocite[\autocap{t}hough differentiability is inessential---\bibstring{see}][fn.~8 on \pno~14]{Schwartz2021}.
+He concluded (in slightly different language) that $X$'s finite-sample joint \abbr{PMF} admits a one-dimensional statistic sufficient for $\theta$ if and only if $\mathscr{P}$ is an \abbr{MEF}.

-\Cref{thm:mef-exp-fam} drops \citeauthor{Gani:1955gp}'s ergodicity, scalar parameter, and other conditions in the sense that it says that \abbr{mef}s and only \abbr{mef}s make \emph{any} (discrete space and time homogeneous) Markov chain's finite-sample joint \abbr{pmf}s an exponential family.
-Hence the \lcnamecref{thm:mef-exp-fam} gives a sufficient condition—but no necessary conditions—for the chain's joint \abbr{pmf} to admit an $\ell$-dimensional statistic sufficient for $\vec{\theta}$.
+\Cref{thm:mef-exp-fam} drops \citeauthor{Gani:1955gp}'s ergodicity, scalar parameter, and other conditions in the sense that it says that \abbr{MEF}s and only \abbr{MEF}s make \emph{any} (discrete space and time homogeneous) Markov chain's finite-sample joint \abbr{PMF}s an exponential family.
+Hence the \lcnamecref{thm:mef-exp-fam} gives a sufficient condition—but no necessary conditions—for the chain's joint \abbr{PMF} to admit an $\ell$-dimensional statistic sufficient for $\vec{\theta}$.

 The \lcnamecref{thm:mef-exp-fam}, whose measure theoretic proof we omit, is a consequence of \textcite[Cor.~6.3.4]{Kuchler:1997vo}.
 The analogy between our notation and theirs \autocite[19,65--68]{Kuchler:1997vo} is easiest to see by reading our $\Pr_{\vec{\theta}}( \cdot \given X_0 = x_0)$ as their probability measure $Q_{\vec{\theta}, x_0}$, for which $Q_{\vec{\theta}, x_0}(X_0 = x_0) = 1$ and $P_{\vec{\theta}}(x_0, x_1) = Q_{\vec{\theta}, x_0}(X_1 = x_1)$.